ashutoshmjain/gita/src/how.md

 - Word meanings and pronunciations - simply select a word or phrase, right click and most of the browsers take you to a dictionary.
 "Safari" makes it even more intuitive with a little dialog box that pops on the word.
 On chrome you can install "Google Dictionary" extension and Firefox's most recommended addon for the spell is "dictionary anywhere" among hundreds others.
 - Notes - you can easily add plugins such as "Zotero" to take notes.
 I am sure there are many other options.
 On Firefox there is an official "Notes" extension that lets you take notes in a side bar.
 - If you are into keyboards and shortcuts, then browser is something you already love.
 There may be some nuances for different browsers may implement different key bindings for the same shortcut.
 Or the shortcuts may be different on Windows v/s a Mac.
 One of the way to circumvent this problem is to use plug-ins such as "Vimium".
 Vimium or similar plugins are available for the big threes - Chrome, Firefox and Safari.
 Vimium implements uniform bindings based on "vi" that is almost like a universal standard, available for not only browsers but many editors, spreadsheets, photo galleries and countless other applications.
+- You can save a snapshot of a webpage as a legal proof with open archive's "wayback machine". [wayback machine](https://archive.org/web/) allows you to catalog web pages even if the site is totally removed from the internet.

 > That said, the reading experience on Browsers is compromised!
 You don't think of a web browser when you indulge yourself into a four hundred page book!
 This is partly because great content is NOT carefully "webbitized" but more because being the most open and used application, browsers are targets of prying eyes.
 Advertisers want to track your eye movements with trackers and cookies :-) Search engines and most content providers clutter the page with click-baits.
 Instead of starting a twitter campaign, I thought why not create an ideal online resource (myself).
 And that morphed into kinda mission for this work.